 Another easter egg involving a tank, this one is triggered by calling down a Scorpion tank, only for a UNSC Marine to clue you into its name: Sheila.

 This is another smart mention of the web series Red vs. Blue, where a tank with the same name goes with the Blue Team to fight.

 There’s even a related campaign achievement called “Bring Sheila Home Safely,” which requires you to complete the mission “The Road” without letting Sheila get destroyed.

 Metal Gear Solid Controller Reference

-This next easter egg makes a lot more sense if you played the first Metal Gear Solid on the original PlayStation back in the day.
+This next easter egg makes a great deal more sense if you played the first Metal Gear Solid on the original PlayStation back in the day.

 In it, the villain Psycho Mantis is given the ability to read players’ minds and predict their movements unless they happen to plug their controller into the second port.